Struggling to get interviews?

 How to write your address on your resume

+There are two ways to include your address on your resume.
 You can either write your full address (street address, city, state, and zip code) or just the city and state you live in.
-Either way is perfectly acceptable, and provides the hiring manager with all the information they need to make a hiring decision.
+Both formats provide the hiring manager with enough information to make a hiring decision.

 Here’s an example of a resume with the full address listed: